PlanterApp/planter_blog/content/posts/plan-your-herbal-body-care-garden/index.md

  A note of caution: while yarrow can beneficial for most skin, paradoxically, some people can experience contact dermatitis when in contact with it.
 If you’ve never used yarrow before, you might want to do a “patch test” to be safe.
 See below for more on the “patch test”.

 This is just a short list of plants that can be used in body care.
-There are also a lot of different ways you can use your plants.
+There are a lot of different ways you can use your plants.
 If you’re new to do-it-yourself skin care, I recommend learning how to make an infused oil.
 Once you’ve learned that you can make things like salves, lip balms, lotions, body butter, and bath bombs/salts.
-Keep a lookout for future posts on what you can make with your herbal harvests.
+Keep a lookout for future posts where I will explain how to create your own herbal products.

 *Just like with food, there is always the potential to react to herbs.
 You can see if you might react to a new herb by doing a patch test on your skin before using an herbal product.
 You can make a strong tea (infusion) of the herb and "paint" the tea somewhere that you would notice any redness or irritation, such as the inside of your wrist.
 Or you can rub the fresh herb on your skin to see if you have any irritation.
 If you have any reactions like redness, itchiness, or hives, then do not use that herb.
 I wait 12-24 hours after a patch test to see if any sort of reaction shows up.
 This is not to be taken as medical advice.
 Refer to your health care practitioner before starting a new herbal regimen.*